cnluokun/cnluokun.github.io/_posts/2014-12-17-simulation-arrays.md

 ## 444 732
 {% endhighlight %}

-I have no written these array access statements into a helper function that I might describe later.
+I have now written these array access statements into a helper function that I might describe later.